DaBigBlob/FIT-Weather-Chan/docs/README.md

 I dont care.

 ### There are improvements to be made
-Please start making pull requests.
+Please make a pull request.

 ## Special thanks
 - [NATIONAL WEATHER SERVICE](https://www.weather.gov/) for the weather data.
 - [WillowTheFuta#2396](https://discord.com/users/710302678323953676) for the avatar.
+- The Voices in my head for the encouragement and existential dread.